ophunt/class_schedule/README.md

 README:

+Features:
+- Auto generate an iCal file with your class schedule
+- Events include class name, building, and room number
+- Events also include a reminder 15 minutes before the class starts

 Steps for use:

-This assumes you have at least Python 3 and pip installed on your computer.
-If you do not, please see here: https://www.python.org/downloads/
+This assumes you have at least Python 3 and pip installed on your computer as well as Google Chrome.
+If you do not, please see here for python: https://www.python.org/downloads/

+NOTE: this script will not work if you are waitlisted for any classes or if you have any classes in your cart.
+Please wait until you get off the waitlist to do this and/or remove all classes from your cart and only keep classes you are enrolled in.

 Mac:
 1) install chromedriver